BawornsakS/FRA321_AI_Part/README.md

 Hello, AI Engineers!

 In this github you will find resources to jump start your AI journey.
 We will cover one of the topics in AI - Searching Algorithms.
 Searching algorithms are used to search through a state space to find a path to the goal.
-You can utilize these searching algorithms to do many things such as pathplanning or even basic Game AI.
+You can utilize these searching algorithms to do many things such as path planning or even basic Game AI.

 There are many parts in this github.
 1. My Contact and Office Hour